Adrianjewell91/decoupler-website/README.md

 	TC = { tc ∈ N : M exists and j(M) = tc }.

-Finding the Minimum Total Coupling gives the optimal domain groupings.
-Formally, the Minimum Total Coupling is the infimum of the set `TC`:
+Finding the `Minimum Total Coupling` gives the optimal domain groupings.
+Formally, the `Minimum Total Coupling` is the infimum of the set `TC`:

 	Minimum Total Coupling (MTC) = inf TC.

-To add or modify the set `B` of Business Processes in the optimal way, find the change in `D` given a change in `B` that minimizes the change in the 'Minimum Total Coupling'.
+To add or modify the set `B` of Business Processes in the optimal way, find the change in `D` given a change in `B` that minimizes the change in the 'Total Coupling Metric'.
 This is essentially equivalent to optimizing the increase of `B`, because in Software Development, most optimization is a process of adding things, (at least to start).
-Therefore, the optimal Decoupling Strategy is the infimum of all possible changes to `TC` given any change to `B`, denoted as set `C`:
+Therefore, the optimal decoupling strategy is the infimum of all possible changes to `TC` given any change to `B`, denoted as set `C`:

 	let B' = { all possible incremental changes to B }.